-- Bitcoin transaction fees were at their highest in April 2021 when it cost approximately $60 per BTC.
+- Bitcoin transaction fees were at their highest in April 2021 when they cost approximately $60 per BTC.

 - In comparison to traditional payment processors such as PayPal where transaction fees are higher, it is generally cheaper to transact Bitcoin.

 The average Bitcoin transaction fee is USD 3.76 at the time of writing, which is the lowest it has been in the last 5 years.
 The USD TX fee for Bitcoin is not constant and fluctuates over time depending on the network congestion.
 The fee is only incurred when a transfer on the BTC blockchain is processed and validated by a miner or mining pool.

 Whether it is proof-of-stake, proof-of-work, or non-blockchain, all computer networks are limited by data throughput.
 This limitation is greatly exacerbated with blockchain networks because all network participants take part in confirming transactions as valid, which takes time and resources.
 Based on these two factors — limitation and decentralization — Bitcoin’s transaction fees are highly dependent on the daily network volume.

 At the height of the bull market in April 2021, the Bitcoin transfer fee reached its highest point at ~$60 per BTC transaction.
 Since then, the Bitcoin transaction fees have plummeted and remained at record lows, at ~$1 per transaction.
 There are multiple reasons why this happened.
 But first, let’s dive into Bitcoin’s monetization mechanism.

 Without robust and fair monetization, the Bitcoin network would have remained on the fringes of voluntarism.
 Instead, in its 13 years of working without shutting down, the network has grown to over 11,000 nodes, creating a digital asset that reached a $1.26T market capitalization in November 2021.